shivshankarkannoujiya/Javascript/ExtraClasses/Nots.md

 # Creating object using function

     1. Factory function
     2. Constructor function

+## Factory function
+_Function that create object  and return that object_